 INTRODUCTION

 Coronavirus disease 2019 (COVID-19) typically presents with fever, weakness, myalgia, malaise, and pulmonary symptoms[1].
 In addition, a significant percentage of those infected with the virus develop gut manifestations such as loss of appetite, colics, and lose stools[2].
 Similarly, hepatic involvement has been reported in many studies[3,4].
 Previous waves of the Middle East respiratory syndrome (MERS) have shown an association with elevated serum transaminases and bilirubin and concentrations with decreased serum albumin levels[5,6].
-SARS-CoV-2 shares up to 80% genomic sequence similarity with MERS and, consequently, hepatic injury is not an unexpected manifestation of COVID-19[7].
+Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) shares up to 80% genomic sequence similarity with MERS and, consequently, hepatic injury is not an unexpected manifestation of COVID-19[7].

 This review aims to describe liver injury in children with COVID-19, detailing its epidemiology, underlying mechanisms, clinical manifestations, management, and prognosis.
 We will also describe liver involvement in high-risk groups, including children with pre-existing liver disease.